How to Cook Enoki Mushroom – The best from the rest

 • Put on the pan’s lid and mix dried kelps to 5 cups or 1200ml of water at medium heat.

-• Simmer the mushrooms and add 2 cups of cabbage and other veggies and green onions.
+• Simmer the mushrooms and add 2 cups of cabbage other veggies and green onions.
 After it is properly cooked, serve hot.

 Enoki Mushroom as a main dish